tsybulin/pip11/BOOT.md

 - 1 ..
 4 - use additional configuration start BOOTMON
 - 9 - run TFTP server for file exchange or firmware update

+To select additional configuration from a panel, select config number on switches (i.e press SW1 and SW0 for 3) and depress CONT.

 ## File exchange and firmware update